jamii/jamii.github.com/source/resume/index.markdown

 * Built relational databases, query planners and bootstrapped compilers for a series of prototypes (demonstrated in https://youtu.be/VZQoAKJPbh8).

-* Read >200 papers on databases, logic languages, query planners, incremental view maintenance, query provenance, spatial indexes to
+* Read >200 papers on databases, logic languages, query planners, incremental view maintenance, query provenance, spatial indexes to discover how to build a practical relational database without tens of man-years of effort.

 * Wrote the company blog, which saw ~100k views/year.